lmorchard/blog.decafbad.com/_posts/2009-01-05-three-years-in-review.markdown

 [jsbook]: http://www.wiley.com/WileyCDA/WileyTitle/productCd-047038459X.html
 [dad]: http://decafbad.com/blog/2007/09/25/dad
 [delfall]: http://blog.delicious.com/blog/2007/09/taste-test.html
-[delwinter]: http://blog.delicious.com/blog/2008/01/using-delicious-on-your-iphone.html "the team has been heads down working on the next version of Delicious Weâ€™ll have an update to share with you guys next week."
+[delwinter]: http://blog.delicious.com/blog/2008/01/using-delicious-on-your-iphone.html "the team has been heads down working on the next version of Delicious We’ll have an update to share with you guys next week."

 Around that point, my wife and I got fed up with our state of affairs in the Bay Area and decided it was time for things to change.
 Having gotten injured and couch-bound right at the beginning probably didn't help, but we never quite felt at home in California.
 I still have a lot of [starry-eyed regard][starry] for [the birthplace of Silicon Valley][valley] and all, but for us it's maybe a better place to visit than to live.